bubuntux/lambda-pack/README.md

 ## Creating a layer

-Using the argument `--layer true` the zip will have the following structure
+Using the argument `--layer` the zip will have the following structure

 ```
  package.zip